 There will be dependencies that we have to wait for.

-Should you instead allow developer to tackle the task as long as they wish?
-Definietly not.
+Should you instead allow a developer to tackle the task as long as they wish?
+Definitely not.
 There are a lot of articles, probably even thesis, about benefits of deadlines.
 The key here is to take advantages and hide shortcomings.

-Instead of estimations we should demand for defined deliverables everyday.
+Instead of estimations we should demand defined deliverables every day.

-When task is too big to be delivered in single day it should be splitted as soon as developer notice that fact.
+When a task is too big to be delivered in a single day it should be split as soon as developer notice that fact.

-As a side effect this would require to make proper plan before tackling the task… and that could give you a tool for more accurate estimations.
-Small portions of work in single tasks allows to measure real velocity of a team in tasks per day.
+As a side effect, this would require making proper plan before tackling the task… and that could give you a tool for more accurate estimations.
+Small portions of work in single tasks allow measuring real velocity of a team in tasks per day.

-It would also require to leave project at the end of a day in a state without tasks open for weeks.
+It would also require leaving project at the end of a day in a state without tasks open for weeks.
 If any developer won’t come to work another day others in the worst case could start the work from scratch - not so much will be lost.

 Yes, I know that good Agile practices require the same thing, and some still have estimations.
 But it doesn’t reduce problems mentioned above and it’s much easier to lay back discipline of small tasks when they’re actually not crucial in your methodology.

-This approach might not be intuitive for many, definitely it makes tricky long-term assumptions, but I encourage you to give a try.
-It’s one of this things that once tried, you never want to go back.
+This approach might not be intuitive for many, definitely, it makes tricky long-term assumptions, but I encourage you to give a try.
+It’s one of this thing that once tried, you never want to go back.